Stefon Diggs Player Prop Bets for NFL Week 1 - Buffalo vs. New England

 Matchup vs. New England

-- Diggs' 84.4 receiving yards per game in his five career matchups against the Patriots are 17.9 more than his over/under for Saturday's game.
+- In his five matchups against the Patriots, Diggs' 84.4 receiving yards average is 17.9 more than his over/under for Saturday's game (66.5).

-- In five matchups versus the Patriots, Diggs has had a touchdown catch, including multiple scores in one game.
+- Diggs has caught a touchdown pass against the Patriots twice, and had multiple TDs in one of those games.

 - Note: Diggs' stats vs. Patriots date back to 2016.

-- The 202.2 yards per game the Patriots are conceding through the air makes them the NFL's second-ranked pass defense.
+- The 202.2 yards per game the Patriots are allowing through the air makes them the NFL's second-ranked pass defense.

-- The Patriots' defense is fourth in the NFL, conceding 1.2 passing touchdowns per game.
+- With 21 passing TDs conceded this year, the Patriots defense is ranked fourth in the league.

 Recent Performances